salesmiguelz/100-days-of-code/log.md

 ### Day 34: February 22, 2022.

 **Today's Progress**: Learned about the DOM and how it can interact with Javascript.
 Also learned about JS functions and variables scopes.

+### Day 35: February 23, 2022.

+**Today's Progress**: Today I learned about some Javascript properties, events, and how to interact with them.